espnet/espnet/doc/installation.md

 $ make KALDI=<kaldi-root> PYTHON_VERSION=3.6 TH_VERSION=1.3.1
 ```

-By default, the environment is named as `espnet`.
-If you dislike the name,
+By default, the environment is named `espnet`.
+If you prefer the other name,

 ```sh
 $ cd <espnet-root>/tools